zentrocdot/LibreOffice/README.md

 The configuration file <code>autogen.input</code> is called automatically.
 Make sure, that you do not use a <code>autogen.input</code> in the first run.

+> [!Note] The configuration file <code>autogen.input</code> is called automatically.
+Make sure, that you do not use a autogen.input in the first run.
 Run first to get a working build:

     make